Edit

 TypeScript

-If you use TypeScript, (re-)run wrangler types after changing your Cloudflare configuration to generate/update the worker-configuration.d.ts file.
+If you use TypeScript, run wrangler types whenever you change your Cloudflare configuration to update the worker-configuration.d.ts file.

 npx wrangler types